RichardCrawshaw/Heimdall/README.md

 respond.

 ## Future Development
-It is intended that Heimdall will develop as CBUS^(r)^ Diagnostics develops.
-Furthermore it is hoped that by creating a CBUS^(r)^ Diagnostics application it will help cement the use of diagnostics in future CBUS^(r)^ modules and encourage the update of existing firmware and or the generation of new firmware for current modules to incorporate diagnostics.
+It is intended that Heimdall will develop as CBUS(r) Diagnostics develops.
+Furthermore it is hoped that by creating a CBUS(r) Diagnostics application it will help cement the use of diagnostics in future CBUS(r) modules and encourage the update of existing firmware and or the generation of new firmware for current modules to incorporate diagnostics.

 ## Colaboration